Crosby, Isle of Man City

 Luxury lodging is concentrated in Douglas and a few country-house hotels; Crosby has no large luxury properties but is an easy drive away.

-Where to Eat in Crosby, Isle of Man #
+Shopping in Crosby, Isle of Man#

-Nightlife in Crosby, Isle of Man #
+Nightlife in Crosby, Isle of Man#

 Nightlife in Crosby is minimal and village-focused.
 You’ll find a small local pub or two, but nightlife options are very limited.
 For bars with live music or later hours head into Douglas or larger settlements on the island.